-Norway is still moving down the list of Tesla’s top-selling markets with another disappointing quarter in deliveries for the Model S. The market was the automaker’s biggest in Europe with about 8% of its total worldwide deliveries last year. expand full story
+Norway is still moving down the list of Tesla’s top-selling markets with another disappointing quarter in deliveries for the Model S. The market was the automaker’s biggest in Europe with about 8% of its total worldwide deliveries last year.
+Expand Expanding Close

 The stock price fell sharply (over 4%) in pre-market.
-Now the first Wall Street analysts are commenting and adjusting their earnings prediction to account for the new information released by Tesla. expand full story
+Now the first Wall Street analysts are commenting and adjusting their earnings prediction to account for the new information released by Tesla.
+Expand Expanding Close

 Tesla (TSLA) released today its production and delivery numbers for the second quarter 2016.
-The automaker confirmed missing its delivery guidance of 17,000 vehicles in Q2 with only 14,370 vehicles, while also missing its production guidance of 20,000 vehicles with only 18,345 vehicles. expand full story
+The automaker confirmed missing its delivery guidance of 17,000 vehicles in Q2 with only 14,370 vehicles, while also missing its production guidance of 20,000 vehicles with only 18,345 vehicles.
+Expand Expanding Close

-But now that Tesla’s sales are virtually nonexistent in Denmark following the price increase, the Netherlands is back as the second biggest market in Europe and things are looking good for 2016. expand full story
+But now that Tesla’s sales are virtually nonexistent in Denmark following the price increase, the Netherlands is back as the second biggest market in Europe and things are looking good for 2016.
+Expand Expanding Close

 After a slow start in Germany for the past 3 years, Tesla is starting to make progress in this difficult market dominated by local manufacturers.
-Last year, Model S sales increased by 94% according to registration data, and although it still lags behind comparatively smaller countries like the Netherlands and Switzerland, things are looking up for Tesla in Germany. expand full story
+Last year, Model S sales increased by 94% according to registration data, and although it still lags behind comparatively smaller countries like the Netherlands and Switzerland, things are looking up for Tesla in Germany.
+Expand Expanding Close

 Tesla has a presence in Sweden since late 2013, but sales in the country have been lagging until mid-2015.
 Based on registration data, Tesla delivered only 268 Model S’s in Sweden in 2014, but last year the automaker delivered 996 cars, which represents a 271% increase.

-This increase made Sweden an important market for Tesla in Europe, where it now holds the 6th position in term of volume – ahead of countries like France and the UK – despite Sweden’s size. expand full story
+This increase made Sweden an important market for Tesla in Europe, where it now holds the 6th position in term of volume – ahead of countries like France and the UK – despite Sweden’s size.
+Expand Expanding Close

-It is still impressive for a relatively small country – though with a lot of EV incentives – but Tesla is definitely not growing in Norway anymore, or at least for the time being. expand full story
+It is still impressive for a relatively small country – though with a lot of EV incentives – but Tesla is definitely not growing in Norway anymore, or at least for the time being.
+Expand Expanding Close

 According to a new report from Nikkei, Tesla anticipates very little growth in mainland China in 2016.
-The news agency reports that during his current trip in Hong Kong, Tesla CEO Elon Musk revealed that the company aims to deliver 5,000 cars this year after falling short on its 2015 delivery goal of 10,000 units in China. expand full story
+The news agency reports that during his current trip in Hong Kong, Tesla CEO Elon Musk revealed that the company aims to deliver 5,000 cars this year after falling short on its 2015 delivery goal of 10,000 units in China.
+Expand Expanding Close

 France is among the many European markets that greatly helped Tesla grow its fleet in 2015.
-The automaker delivered a total of 50,580 cars globally last year, which represents an overall 60% increase over 2014, while the company’s deliveries grew 115% in France in 2015. expand full story
+The automaker delivered a total of 50,580 cars globally last year, which represents an overall 60% increase over 2014, while the company’s deliveries grew 115% in France in 2015.
+Expand Expanding Close

 Switzerland continues to be an impressive market for Tesla where the company delivers just as many cars as in Germany, even though it’s a much smaller market than its neighboring country.
-According to registration data, Tesla delivered 1,556 Model S’s in Switzerland last year and 193 units in December alone. expand full story
+According to registration data, Tesla delivered 1,556 Model S’s in Switzerland last year and 193 units in December alone.
+Expand Expanding Close

 Tesla had an incredible year for sales and deliveries in 2015.
 The California-based automaker delivered 50,580 vehicles last year, which represents a 60% increase over the previous year.
 It’s hard to find any weaknesses with such an incredible sales performance.
-Yet the company increased its deliveries in almost all markets but Norway, where according to registration data, Tesla delivered the exact same number of Model S’s in 2014 and 2015: 4,039 units. expand full story
+Yet the company increased its deliveries in almost all markets but Norway, where according to registration data, Tesla delivered the exact same number of Model S’s in 2014 and 2015: 4,039 units.
+Expand Expanding Close

 Tesla has a presence in Sweden since late 2013, but sales in the country have been lagging until mid-2015.
-Based on registration data, Tesla delivered only 268 Model S’s in Sweden in 2014, but last year the automaker delivered 996 cars, which represents a 271% increase. expand full story
+Based on registration data, Tesla delivered only 268 Model S’s in Sweden in 2014, but last year the automaker delivered 996 cars, which represents a 271% increase.
+Expand Expanding Close

 As the end of the year, and consequently the end of the fourth quarter, is getting closer, investors and analysts are debating whether or not Tesla can achieve its ambitious delivery goal of 17,000 to 19,000 cars in the last 3 months of the year for a total of 50,000 to 52,000 in 2015.

 Achieving the lower-end of the guidance would mean a 46% quarter to quarter increase and a 73% increase over the same period last year.
-We’ve already reported on registration data for October and November for Tesla’s most important European markets, but now with more data coming from California and Denmark, as well as new information about the Model X and demonstration vehicles, it looks like Tesla is poised to achieve at least the lower-end of its guidance. expand full story
+We’ve already reported on registration data for October and November for Tesla’s most important European markets, but now with more data coming from California and Denmark, as well as new information about the Model X and demonstration vehicles, it looks like Tesla is poised to achieve at least the lower-end of its guidance.
+Expand Expanding Close

 Tesla needs to deliver a record-breaking ~17,000 units in the last quarter of the year to achieve the low-end of its 2015 delivery guidance of 50,000-55,000 vehicles.
 Since the company now sells more cars in Europe than in North America or Asia, Model S deliveries in European markets are more important than ever.

-Here’s our November 2015 look at Model S deliveries based on registration data in Tesla’s most important European markets: expand full story
+Here’s our November 2015 look at Model S deliveries based on registration data in Tesla’s most important European markets: Expand Expanding Close

 Hyundai announced today that it will unveil a new car with 3 electric powertrain options called IONIQ.
 The vehicle will be available in all-electric (BEV), plug-in hybrid (PHEV) and conventional hybrid without a plug (HEV).

-The launch is set for January 2016 in Korea, followed by Geneva and New York auto shows. expand full story
+The launch is set for January 2016 in Korea, followed by Geneva and New York auto shows.
+Expand Expanding Close

 Today Nissan released its November US sales report, which reaffirmed decreasing LEAF sales, now down 60% over November 2014.
 The company delivered 1,054 LEAFs in the US in November versus 2,687 during the same period last year and 1,238 last month.

 In a new note issued this morning, Credit Suisse analyst Dan Galves reiterated an ‘outperform’ rating and $325 price target on Tesla Motors (NASDAQ: TSLA) .
-The analyst considers the fourth quarter guidance to be “achievable” and he sees a “reasonable path” to $4 EPS in 2016 – compared to the ~$2.30 annualized loss per share in the last quarter. expand full story
+The analyst considers the fourth quarter guidance to be “achievable” and he sees a “reasonable path” to $4 EPS in 2016 – compared to the ~$2.30 annualized loss per share in the last quarter.
+Expand Expanding Close

 Tesla rarely, if ever offer discounts at the purchase of its products, but with its ambitious goal to deliver between 17,000 and 19,000 vehicles globally in the last 3 months of the year, it seems the company resorted to offering a significant discount to new Chinese customers.